Quickstart: Create a Power Platform Tools project

-In the Projects tab of the Add Reference dialog, select the (to be added) projects from the list and then click Add to add them to the list of selected projects and components.
+In the Projects tab of the Add Reference dialog, select the (to be added) projects from the list and then select Add to add them to the list of selected projects and components.

 Remove a project from a Power Platform solution

 In Solution Explorer, right-click the project and select Remove.
-The project will automatically be removed from the CrmPackage references.
+The project is automatically removed from the CrmPackage references.

-Edit the RegisterFile.crmregister XML file in the CrmPackage project and remove any XML registration code related to the project you just removed.
+Edit the RegisterFile.crmregister XML file in the CrmPackage project and remove any XML registration code related to the removed project.

 Remove any deployed assembly and steps of your project from the Dataverse environment and solution.If you removed a plug-in or workflow activity library project from the Visual Studio solution, you may want to also remove any related assembly and steps from the Dataverse environment and solution.
-You can do this in Power Platform Explorer by expanding the Plug-in Assemblies node of your environment tree, right-click the target assembly, and choose Delete Assembly.
-This will delete the assembly and any registered steps.
+You can remove these components in Power Platform Explorer by expanding the Plug-in Assemblies node of your environment tree, right-click the target assembly, and choose Delete Assembly. doing so deletes the assembly and any registered steps.

 Your Dataverse logon account must own or have delete access to the deployed assembly in order for you to delete it from the environment.